Frances Chaney

-Frances Chaney (July 23, 1915 – November 23, 2004) was an actress on stage, on old-time radio and on television.
-She was perhaps best known, however, for being "ostracized as pro-communist along with her late blacklisted husband, Ring Lardner Jr."
+Frances Chaney (born Fanya Lipetz; July 23, 1915 – November 23, 2004) was an actress who appeared on radio, stage, and early television.
+However, she is perhaps best known for being blacklisted along with her "Hollywood Ten" husband, Ring Lardner Jr. She resumed work after the blacklist and obtained small roles in TV episodes and films.

+Biography

 Early life

-The daughter of Leon Lipetz, Chaney was born Fanya Lipetz (Фаня Леоновна Липец) on July 23, 1915, in Odessa, Russian Empire, but her family moved to Istanbul, and she began her education in an English school there.
-The family later moved to the United States, to the Bronx, New York City.
+The daughter of Leon Lipetz, Chaney was born Fanya Lipetz (Фаня Леоновна Липец) on July 23, 1915, in Odessa, Russian Empire (present-day Ukraine).
+Her family soon moved to Istanbul, where she attended an English school.
+While still a child, she emigrated with her family to the U.S., and settled in the Bronx, New York.

 She attended Hunter College, but eventually dropped out to take a job at Macy's department store and gained an evening apprenticeship at Provincetown Playhouse in New York City.
 That led to her getting a scholarship at the Neighborhood Playhouse School of the Theatre, also in New York City, where she studied acting for two years.
-After finishing at the Neighborhood Playhouse School, she changed her name to Frances Chaney, thinking that producers might be more likely to hire her that way than if she used her Russian name.
+After finishing at the school, she changed her name to Frances Chaney, thinking that producers would be more likely to hire her that way than if she used her Russian name.

-Career

-Radio
+Acting career

-Chaney co-starred in House in the Country, a serial on NBC-Blue (1941-1942).
-She also had the role of Malvena Topper on The Adventures of Topper and played the "Burma" character on Terry and the Pirates.
-Additionally, she frequently appeared on Gang Busters and Mr. District Attorney.
+Chaney's first professional acting jobs were on radio programs in the late 1930s.
+She regularly appeared on Gang Busters and Mr. District Attorney.
+She played the "Burma" character on Terry and the Pirates.
+She co-starred in House in the Country, a serial on NBC-Blue (1941-1942).
+She portrayed Marion Kerby on The Adventures of Topper.

-During World War II, Chaney was active in radio programs produced by the Armed Forces Radio Service.
-An article about her in the November 1945 issue of Radio Romances noted: "Busy as she was, Frances frequently gave up important roles -- high-paying roles -- in order to appear on the radio shows put on by the Armed Forces Radio Service.
+During World War II, she acted in programs produced by the Armed Forces Radio Service.
+An article about her in the November 1945 issue of Radio Romances noted: "Busy as she was, Frances frequently gave up important roles – high-paying roles – in order to appear on the radio shows put on by the Armed Forces Radio Service.
 She worked steadily on the Assignment Home series, for instance, giving that preference over any other shows."

-Television

-Chaney had "a recurring role that lasted 10 years on the soap opera The Edge of Night."
-She appeared in a pilot of Tales from the Darkside as a witch.

-Stage

-Chaney's Broadway credits include Golda (1977), Seidman and Son (1962) and The Lovers (1955).
+Chaney also began acting on the New York stage.
+She had a leading part in the Broadway production of Irwin Shaw's The Assassin (1945).

+Marriages